datadryad/dryad-app/documentation/local_testing_setup.md

 # to allow MySQL root access to the test/dev environment without having to use sudo.
 Note, MySQL root access should
 # be secured on production servers and not left open.

-# the travis_prep.sh script below assumes it can access MySQL root user without a password (or sudo) for setting up a testing environment.
+# the testing_prep.sh script assumes it can access MySQL root user without a password (or sudo) for setting up a testing environment.
 ```

 ## Get Oracle JRE installed if needed